ThomasZiegler/RS-aware-differential-SfM/README.md

 ## Dependencies
 The code has been developed and tested with the following versions of packages.
-Ohter versions might work as well but have not been tested!
+Ohter versions might work as well, but have not been tested!

 ### Boost - Version 1.58.0
-Boost is only used to create automatically a new folder for each test case.
+Boost is only used to automatically create a new folder for each test case.
 On Ubuntu use:
 ```
 $ sudo apt install libboost-all-dev
 ```

 ### Ceres Solver - Version 1.14.0
-Ceres solver is used for the depth estimation and the nonlinear refinement, respectively.
+Ceres Solver is used for depth estimation and nonlinear refinement.

 An installation guide can be found here: http://ceres-solver.org/installation.html.